We change our hair, our clothes, where we live, and even the way we use software.

 Automatic software updates

-When the SaaS applications are migrated over to the cloud, software updates become automatic.
-Because these tools are hosted in the cloud, software vendors can automatically update and upgrade their platform in contrast to you determining when and how you update when using on-premise tools.
+When the existing applications are going through the cloud migration process, software updates become automatic throughout their lifecycle.
+Because these tools are hosted by cloud providers, software vendors can automatically update and upgrade their platform in contrast to you determining when and how you update when using on-premise tools.

 Since these updates are automatic, your team will always have the latest version at their fingertips and you’ll never miss out on a new feature.
 Because of this, it’s vital to make sure your team is ready for the latest and greatest version of the software.